-- (a) Maximizing the number of exterior walls with windows for each dwelling unit not impacted by the ALRT and bus loop. - (b) Using alternatives to standard windows such as skylights and glass block to allow light through walls facing the guideway and bus loop. - (c) Locating dwelling units at or above grade only. - (d) Minimizing the impact of building massing on present light levels enjoyed by adjacent properties.
+- (a) Maximizing the number of exterior walls with windows for each dwelling unit not impacted by the ALRT. - (b) Using alternatives to standard windows such as skylights and glass block to allow light through walls facing the ALRT. - (c) Locating dwelling units at or above grade only. - (d) Minimizing the impact of building massing on present light levels enjoyed by adjacent properties.